Thru-Echoes/deep-learning-singularity/nvidia-docker/README.md

 # Running GPU TensorFlow in Singularity Containers using NVIDIA's Docker containers

 Since this is coming from NVIDIA instead of the normal Docker registry, we need to do a few additional steps to get it into Singularity.
 On your own machine, you will need to set up your own Docker registry.
+You need to do this on a computer on which you have `sudo` access and then transfer the final Singularity image to Savio.

 ```bash
 docker run -d -p 5000:5000 --name registry registry:2 # Start your local registry